Thursday, August 27, 2009

 The price I pay for this hobby...

-For the most part,that was OK,but there was a few players that I had a few cards of.
+For the most part, that was OK, but there were a few players that I had a few cards of.

 But the biggest disappointment with this policy was with AL manager and former Indian Travis Fryman.